Frequently Asked Questions

 What Exactly Does United Way Do?

-United Way advances the common good in Nashua and 10 surrounding towns* by:
+United Way advances the common good in Nashua and the ten surrounding towns listed below by:

 - Assessing the needs

 - Partnering with local non-profits whose programs address the most pressing community needs

 - Measuring outcomes to ensure our investments get positive results